Select Page

 Which to Use

 Each of the policy areas above has specific capabilities, and limitations, that are useful to understand before deciding which to use.
 As an example, the Security Settings\System Services area allows you to set the startup type for a given service, but when you do that, you’re also required to set the permissions on the service.
 It’s not possible to just set the startup type here.
-Essentially what happens is that when you set the startup type, it also stamps default permissions on the service, as shown here:
+That’s a big limitation that you may want to avoid.
+Essentially what happens is when you set the startup type, it also stamps default permissions on the service, as shown here:

 Default service permissions when setting startup type

-If you just leave this default set of permissions, they will get stamped onto that service along with the startup type you selected, when the policy is processed.
-This may or may not be desirable, depending upon your goals, and frankly, there’s no easy way around it.
+If you just leave this default set of permissions, they will get stamped onto that service along with the startup type you selected, when the policy is processed by computers.
+This may or may not be desirable, depending upon your goals, and frankly, there’s no easy way around it–at least not that I would recommend.

 The other limitation in this particular policy area, is that the list of services you’re presented with to manage, is fixed, and is based on the machine you’re currently running the GP Editor on.
 Let’s say you’re trying to manage the startup type of a service that runs on a set of servers, but you’re editing the GPO on a workstation that doesn’t have that service installed.
-In that case, the server service won’t be available in the list of services that you can manage and so you’re out of luck…
+In that case, that server-based service won’t be available in the list of services that you can manage and so, in general you’re out of luck unless you want to be mucking wtih the underlying settings storage file directly, which most people don’t.

 Preferences to the Rescue

 …Or maybe not so out of luck.
-These days I find myself using the GP Preferences (GPP) way of managing services more often than not.
-Specifically, the GPP Services area provides you with all the functionality you wanted in regular policy, without most of the downside.
+I find myself using the GP Preferences (GPP) way of managing services (and many other things) more often than not.
+Specifically, the GPP Services area provides you with all the functionality you wanted in regular policy, without most of the downside and a fair bit of extra functionality (e.g. item-level targeting inherent in GPP).
 Namely, you can:

 • Set Service Startup Type